FastReports/FastReport-Cloud-Java/docs/TemplatesApi.md

 > TemplateVM templatesUploadFile(id, templateCreateVM)

-Upload a file to the specified folder  !
+Upload a file to the specified folder.
+The method is deprecated, use the UploadFileV2 method instead!

 User with Create Entity permission can access this method.